bhanumalhotra123/Automate-boring-stuff-with-python/3.functions/lesson1.md

 # this is a guess number game
 import random
 secretNumber = random.randint(1,20)
+#generates a number for the user to guess
 print('I am thinking of a number between 1 and 20')

 # Ask the player to guess 6 times.